 The next big decline in the work rates of older men occurred after World War II.
-One obvious factor was the availability of Social Security benefits.
-The legislation was enacted in 1935; Old Age welfare benefits were paid almost immediately and Social Security retirement benefits began in 1940.
-The postwar period also saw the expansion of employer pensions, as union power grew and corporations increasingly saw pensions as a crucial component of their personnel systems.
+One obvious factor was the availability of Social Security benefits, which began in 1940.
+The postwar period also saw the expansion of employer pensions, as union power grew and corporations increasingly recognized pensions as a crucial component of their personnel systems.

 The introduction of Medicare in 1965 and the sharp increase in Social Security benefits in 1972 probably led to the final leg of the decline in workforce activity of older men.
-And, because benefits were available at age 62, Social Security may also explain part of the decline in workforce activity for men 55-64.
+And, because benefits were available at age 62, Social Security may also explain part of the decline in workforce activity for men ages 55-64.